 In this work we introduced GOLDRUSH, a system which facilitates knowledge sharing via effective adaptation of fraud detection rules from one context to another.
 Our solution employs values abstraction and concretization to map individual rule conditions from one context to another.
-An intuitive cost-benefit model measures the improvement in fraud detection that the resulting rules bring.
-While the problem of identifying the best rule adaptation is shown to be NP-hard, we employ an effective data reduction technique which, together with a dedicated ILP formulation of the reduced problem, yields a practically efficient algorithm.
-An extensive set of experiments on real-life datasets demonstrates the effectiveness of our approach, both in terms of the accuracy of fraud detection and the actual amount of money saved.
+An intuitive costbenefit model measures the improvement in fraud detection that the resulting rules bring.
+We employ an effective data reduction technique which, together with a dedicated ILP formulation of the reduced problem, yields a practically efficient algorithm.
+An extensive set of experiments on real-life datasets demonstrates the effectiveness of our approach.

 There are several challenging directions for future work.
 Specifically, we plan to extend GOLDRUSH by supporting richer rule languages, including time/event sequences, aggregates and negation.
-Event sequences introduce significant complications as there are potentially numerous ways to map event combinations, and pruning the search space to identify the most adequate ones may be challenging.
 Our mappings in this work focus on individual attributes.
 Considering more complex mappings that involve attribute combinations is also challenging and should take into account the dependencies among rule components.
-In addition, we plan to consider richer semantic mappings that may use, for example, NLP methods may be employed here to infer the semantic meaning of a condition based on textual rule description (if available).
 Finally, applying our rule adaptation techniques to other domains such as cyber security and medical classification is another intriguing research direction.